Get free weekly resources from us!

 The word Sabbath comes from the Hebrew word Shabbat, meaning “to rest from labor.”
 We humans need rest to keep our minds and bodies healthy.
 We also need time with God to keep us spiritually healthy.
 God intentionally created the Sabbath for us to slow down and spend time with him.

 No doubt you’ve heard this before, yet those of us in ministry often shortchange ourselves when it comes to rest.
 We ignore our need for physical and mental downtime.
 We feel guilty when we’re not doing the work of ministry.
-Then we can’t say no, or we take on more than we should.
-We’re the one people turn to regardless of day or hour.
+Then we can’t say “no,” or we take on more than we should.
+We’re the ones people turn to regardless of day or hour.
 We shoulder too many burdens.
 Rather than delegate, we do it all ourselves.

 What we forget, though, are the very real risks to the ministry we work so hard for and care so much about when we don’t seek rest.
 Those risks include burnout, stress, depression, and in extreme cases, even giving up on church altogether.
 If you’re struggling with symptoms of stress or wonder if you’re teetering on the brink of burnout, start by doing a simple but honest evaluation of whether you’re getting enough rest.
 Let’s get started.